If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Popverse's top stories of the day

-Think about it - every new bat-emblem-sporting flick that hits theaters is talked about in just about every corner of culture, from Saturday Night Live to cereal boxes.
-Batman is a billion-dollar-asset not just to the fictional Gotham he inhabits, but to the real-world producers who keep churning out his movies.
-And over eighty years after the Caped Crusader first appeared on film, the movies show no signs of slowing down.
+Thankfully, there are literally decades’ worth of Batman movies to enjoy.
+After all, Batman is a billion-dollar-asset not just to the fictional Gotham he inhabits, but to the real-world producers who keep churning out his movies.
+And over seventy years after the Caped Crusader first appeared on film, the movies show no signs of slowing down.

-As we sit now with Michael Keaton, Ben Affleck, and George Clooney all returning as Batman for the recent The Flash, while the main cinematic Dark Knight Robert Pattinson prepping for a second movie and a new actor needs to be chosen for James Gunn's new DCU, it's high time to revisit what's gone on before as we prepare for the future.
+As we sit now with Robert Pattinson prepping for a second movie and a new actor waiting to be chosen for James Gunn's new DCU, it's high time to revisit what's gone on before as we prepare for the future.

 For those wishing to dive into Batman’s filmography, but unsure where to start, we’ve got you covered.
 This article contains multiple watchlists and explainers to guide your Batman film journey.
-If you’re wondering which order to watch the films in, and the difference between each film’s continuity, I’ll answer all your questions.
+If you’re wondering which order to watch the films in, and the difference between each film’s continuity - not to mention where the spin-offs fit in - I’ll answer all your questions.
 With that in mind, let’s dive in!

 Batman movies in release order